Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 </details>

-In this example, the value used for the Monster House provider is:
+For the Monster House example, the corresponding value is:

 ```json
 "BuildingType": "Tikami557.SF.MonsterHouse.Buildings_MonsterHouse"
 ```

-The `Tile` value represents the building's top-left tile and can be used to verify the position calculated from `OffsetX` and `OffsetY`.
+The `Tile` value represents the building's top-left tile and can be used to verify the destination calculated from `OffsetX` and `OffsetY`.

 > **Note:** A save must be loaded before using `tscore_debug_buildings`.